Religious views on same-sex marriage: Theravada Buddhists

+Mettanando Bhikkhu, a physician and Harvard Buddhist scholar notes that the Buddha did not address gender or same sex relationships, saying "the Buddha was neither supportive nor against marriage between members of the same gender."

-Thai Theravada Buddhists (over 150 million members), being the more conservative wing of Buddhism are less supportive of gay rights and marriages.
+Thai Theravada Buddhists (over 150 million members), a more conservative wing of Buddhism, is less supportive of gay rights and marriages in Thailand and other countries where Theravadic Buddhism thrive.
 Human rights issues have received poor attention in Theravada countries, as the culture is rooted in the belief in the Law of Karma, which is more popular among Thai Buddhists than philosophical and advanced scriptural studies in Buddhism.
-Many monasteries and monks advocate their lay followers to see the world through the lens of karma, i.e., every person is born to pay back their sins.
-According to their explanations, all homosexuals and sexual deviants were once offenders of the Third Precept (prohibiting sexual misconduct) - at least in their past lives, and they must pay off their past sins in their present life.
-Therefore, they deserve all that society gives to them.
-This belief system creates strong conservative values in Theravada Buddhist culture.
-For these reasons, it is unlikely that Buddhists will easily approve a law to allow gay marriage.
-Gay and lesbian activists in Thailand will probably not be as successful as their fellows in European countries or Canada.
+Many monasteries and monks encourage lay followers to see the world through the lens of karma, i.e., every person is born to pay back their sins.Bhikkhu states, "all homosexuals and sexual deviants were once offenders of the Third Precept (prohibiting sexual misconduct) _ at least in their past lives, and they must pay off their past sins in their present life."
+Because of the lack of interest in human rights and also the belief in the law of Karma, therefore, Thai Buddhists will likely not approve of gay marriage any time soon.
 It is important to note, however, that Theravada Buddhists outside of the South-East Asian Area, are generally more supportive, or neutral, to same-sex marriage, and LGBT rights as a whole.

+Hinduism

+The conservative branches of Hinduism opposes homosexuality and are less supportive to gay rights.
+In the ancient Hindu text of Manusmriti, the act of homosexuality has been described as unclean and considered as a sin.
+Many Dharmaśāstra, describes such acts of having relations with "third genders" (or Hijra in modern term) as immoral actions and are considered as Sexual misconduct.